Current Reservoir Reports

 19. What if my crew cannot finish the lake?
 Swimmers will be required to have a kayaker or boat support with them at all times.
 It’s a safety issue.
 If your crew is unable to make it – we may be required to pull the swimmer from the water as well if there is limited boat support in the area.
 In very rare instances there is a substitute paddler on a boat that can take over but do not count on this option at all.
 It really isn’t that hard to paddle these lakes at a swimmers speed (when there isn't a stiff headwind).

 20. Snacks at the End of the Swims?
 We do our best but if you really crave something after a swim you need to pack it along with you.
-We have had requests by carnivores for ribeye sandwiches in the past but we cannot accommodate all individual dietary needs.
+We receive requests by carnivores for rib eye sandwiches in the past but we cannot accommodate all individual dietary needs.

 21. Why pack two (2) bags for the swim?
 A Feed Bag and a Dry Bag.
 One mesh bag should contain your feedings for the lake you are swimming.
 This mesh bag will be handed to your paddler on the beach immediately before the swim.
 The second bag should be a dry bag (a dry bag that seals and keeps water out) –this is for your after swim towel, parka, glasses, hat, snack, dry clothes, refreshment, sunblock and whatever keeps you comfortable after a long swim.
 Your Dry Bag is to be stored on your kayak to ensure that your warm post swim gear is with you.